From BR Bullpen

 Signed as the 6th round pick in the 1984 amateur draft by the St. Louis Cardinals and scout Marty Maier, Johnson didn't become a major league regular until 1990.
 While in the minors, he was expected to become a major league star some day, and was often in trade rumors.
 The Cardinals had Willie McGee playing center field, and so Johnson didn't figure in their plans.
 Johnson was finally traded after he won the American Association MVP award in 1987.
 He came to the Chicago White Sox, who primarily used Dave Gallagher in centerfield in 1988 and 1989.
 Gallagher, who had hit .303 as a rookie in 1988, lost his job to Johnson in 1990.

-In 1993, he set the MLB record for most regular-season plate appearances (579) by a player who does not hit a HR until the postseason.
-Second place: Scott Podsednik, also a White Sox player, with 568 in 2005.
-Lance is also the only player to ever lead both the American League and National League in base hits when he hit 186 safeties for the Chicago White Sox in 1995, then in 1996 with the New York Mets, he led the Senior Circuit with 227 hits.
+In 1993, Lance set the major league record for most regular-season plate appearances (579) by a player who did not hit a HR until the postseason.
+Second is Scott Podsednik, also a White Sox player, with 568 in 2005.
+Lance is also the only player to ever lead both the American League and National League in base hits when he hit 186 safeties for the White Sox in 1995, then in 1996 with the New York Mets, he led the Senior Circuit with 227 hits.

 Notable Achievements